jblairy/techwatch/doc/INSTALL.md

 ## Automated Periodic Update (Cron)

-Techwatch supports automated periodic launching of the GUI via Docker using a cron job.
+Techwatch supports automated periodic database updates via Docker using a cron job.
 This is managed by the install and uninstall scripts.

 ### How it works
-- The install script accepts a flag `--autoupdate <minutes>` to enable periodic launching.
+- The install script accepts a flag `--autoupdate <minutes>` to enable periodic database updates.
-- If provided, a cron job is created in `/etc/cron.d/techwatch-gui` to launch the GUI container every N minutes.
+- If provided, a cron job is created in `/etc/cron.d/techwatch-gui` to launch the update every N minutes (using `techwatch_service.py`).
 - The uninstall script removes this cron job automatically.

 ### Example commands